-Committed to proven teaching methods designed specifically for boys and the ways that they learn best, the Gurian Institute named Army and Navy Academy as the tenth Gurian Institute Model School in the nation, designating the school as a leader in single gender education.
+Committed to proven teaching methods designed specifically for boys and the ways that they learn best, the Gurian Institute designated Army and Navy Academy as a model school and a leader in single gender education.

-As a Gurian Model School, the Academy serves as a model for other all-boys schools that are seeking to build boy-friendly teaching practices into their curricula.
+As a Gurian Model School, the Academy serves as a model for other single gender schools in the U.S. that are seeking to build boy-friendly teaching practices into their curricula.

 A Single Gender Environment Reduces Behavioral Issues

 Some experts suggest that single gender educational environments can help reduce behavioral issues because they give students more room to feel at ease.
-In a co-educational environment, young men and women distract each other, and are more concerned with fitting into their prescribed roles and impressing others than pursuing their own personal skills.
+In a co-educational high school environment, teens may distract each other.
+They are sometimes more concerned with fitting into their prescribed roles and impressing others than pursuing their own personal skills.
 In single-sex schools, students are often more willing to take risks, because they don’t feel the fear of failing in front of the other sex.
-Indeed, single-sex graduates have even rated themselves as having higher levels of intellectual self-confidence, a resource crucial for college and beyond.
+Indeed, graduates of all-girls or all-boys schools have even rated themselves as having higher levels of intellectual self-confidence, a resource crucial for college and beyond.

-As critics might suggest, simply placing young men in classes far away from young women is unlikely to accomplish a great deal.
+As critics might suggest, simply placing teenage boys in classes far away from girls is unlikely to accomplish a great deal.
 However, the benefits arise when this separation allows for teachers to provide techniques tailored towards the individual needs and learning styles of their students.
 A primary argument in favor of single-sex schools is that different genders typically have different styles of learning.
 Fortunately, in single-sex schools, the teaching can adjust to include techniques and concepts proven to work best for the expanding minds of young women and young men.

-For instance, at a male boarding school, teachers can introduce a reading list with books that speak to the concerns of their students.
-“Hamlet” may help to introduce a “coming-of-age” discussion and father-son relationships, for example.
+For instance, at an all-boys boarding school, teachers can introduce a reading list with books that speak to the concerns of their students.
+For example, “Hamlet” may help to introduce a “coming-of-age” discussion about father-son relationships.
 Although similar discussions are possible in co-educational schools, they are often more concentrated and open in a single-sex environment.